urbantrout/docs/en/element-types.md

 Install the plugin now, so your database table will be created.

 You will also need to add an `afterSave()` method to your element class, which is responsible for keeping your element table updated when elements are saved.
+The `afterSave()` method is a part of the standard element saving [control flow](services.md#interface-oriented-methods).

 ```php
 public function afterSave(bool $isNew)